I just moved to Truckee. How does the solid waste collection system work?

 When will my street be repaved?

-The Town of Truckee paves most roads every 12 to 20 years.
+The Town of Truckee paves most roads every twelve to twenty years.
 The Town conducts roadway inspections approximately every five years, during which the roads are rated.
 Those roads that receive a low rating (due to cracks, wear, rutting, potholes, or poor ride conditions) are flagged and scheduled for upgrade.
-The Town’s Pavement Maintenance Program (PMP) provides a five year schedule for maintenance on Town roads.
-The PMP is available on our website.
+The Town’s Pavement Maintenance Program (PMP) report provides a five-year schedule for maintenance on Town roads.
 Note that the PMP is a planning document and roads may be added or eliminated to the maintenance schedule based upon additional field surveys or consideration for other construction projects in town.
-You may also contact Becky Bucar for more up-to-date or detailed information.
+You may also contact Becky Bucar at (530) 582-2932 for more detailed information.

 What about Traffic School?